whatwg/console/README.md

 A list containing some of the observed differences so far in different environments is available in [NOTES.md](NOTES.md).

+## Code of Conduct
+We are committed to providing a friendly, safe and welcoming environment for all.
+Please read and respect the [WHATWG Code of Conduct](https://wiki.whatwg.org/wiki/Code_of_Conduct).

 ## Work in progress

 This specification is still in its very early stages.
 It is very much a work in progress.